 The Distance M.S. student will work with two primary research advisors.
 One will be an appropriate person at their remote site and the second will be a member of the graduate faculty of the Department of Pharmacology and Toxicology who agrees to mentor the student.
 Both research advisors are involved in overseeing the formulation and progression of the thesis research project.

 The Distance M.S. program requires 30 total hours; 14 credit hours of didactic coursework that are offered on-line plus 16 credit hours of research activity, research proposal and final written thesis.
-In order to conduct research for a Master's thesis project, Distance M.S. students need to have access to a "wet" lab in which they can perform biologically-based experiments.
-The research activity is normally conducted at the student’s workplace under the supervision of the off-site advisor in collaboration with, and guidance from a willing KU research advisor selected from the Pharmacology and Toxicology faculty.
+Distance M.S. students must have access to a "wet" lab in which they can perform biologically-based experiments.
+The research activity is normally conducted at the student’s workplace, under the supervision of the off-site advisor in collaboration with and guidance from a willing KU research advisor selected from the Pharmacology and Toxicology faculty.

 For additional information and an overview to our program, click here.